A-Star100/A-Star100.github.io/README.md

 ## How to set up Microsoft Clarity
 Because I deleted my Microsoft Clarity project (but left everything you *need* to set it up), I will give you a tutorial.

-1. Go [here](https://clarity.microsoft.com), then set up a project with your desired URL.
+1. Go [here](https://clarity.microsoft.com), then log-in/sign up, *then* set up a project with your desired URL.
 For example, "myusername.github.io" or a different URL.
 2. Copy-paste the installation code you were given into the file "ms-clarity.js".
 The file was added for ease-of-use and faster recreation of tracking.
 **That's it!
 No cost, no struggling stuff, nothing hard!
 Just relax!**
 ### Maintenance